omise/omise-ios/README.md

 1. In Xcode, select `File` > `Swift Packages` > `Add Package Dependency...`
 2. Enter the URL for this repository `https://github.com/omise/omise-ios.git`
 3. Choose a minimum semantic version of `v5.0.0`
-4. Select your target, go to `Frameworks, Libraries, and Embedded Content` and set OmiseSDK to `Embed & Sign`
+4. Select your target, go to `Frameworks, Libraries, and Embedded Content`, and set OmiseSDK to `Embed & Sign`

 ## Usage

 The Opn Payments iOS SDK provides an easy-to-use library for calling the Opn Payments API and presenting UI forms.

-The main classes for the Opn Payments iOS SDK is `OmiseSDK` and `Client` through which all requests to the Opn Payments API will be sent
+The main classes for the Opn Payments iOS SDK are `OmiseSDK` and `Client` through which all requests to the Opn Payments API will be sent.

-To start working with OmiseSDK you need to create a new instance of `OmiseSDK` class with an Opn Payments public key.
+To start working with OmiseSDK, you must create a new instance of the `OmiseSDK` class with an Opn Payments public key.

 ```swift
 import OmiseSDK